-The Scottish Highlands.
+Scottish Highlands: A trip unlike any other — through a land unlike any other.
 If only we could paint, instead of write, a trip description.
 The name itself conjures images of rich green hills, towering peaks, stone castles, mysterious lochs, wild heather, and villages seemingly untouched by time.
 Travelling one of Scotland’s best-known hiking routes, you’ll fall in love with both the Scottish terrain and the warm welcome of its people.
 What’s more, you’ll form strong friendships with your group mates and revel in your shared accomplishments in this deeply historic country.

 The West Highland Way, Loch Lomond & the Scottish Highlands